 Jobe’s Fertilizer Spikes for Fruit and Citrus- Best Organic Fertilizer

-This is a spike fertilizer from Jobes fertilizer spikes that is perfect for use on fruit and citrus trees.
+This spike fertilizer from Jobes fertilizer spikes is perfect for use on fruit and citrus trees.

-It is also an organic spike fertilizer that is premeasured and will be able to feed your plant for up to two to three months.
+It is also a premeasured organic spike fertilizer that can feed your plant for up to two to three months.

-This plant food has an NPK ratio of 8-11-11, and it contains beneficial things such as Mycorrhizal fungi, as well as Healthy bacteria.
+This plant food has an NPK ratio of 8-11-11 and contains beneficial things such as Mycorrhizal fungi and Healthy bacteria.

 This spike is made from Biozome, Potash, Manure, Bone meal, and feather meal.